 10. Mingle.
 Before and after your presentation, talk to the individuals who make up your audience.
 In post-event surveys, today’s audiences say that what they want is a little access to the experts.
 I always do this.
 Not because I am an expert on anything, but because it gives me one more chance to make sure I understand who is present so that I am sending the best message.
 And I always appreciate a friendly face in the audience.

 My workmates say that maybe it would be easier for presenters to slog through their 45-minute PowerPoint than try something new.
 I don’t really think that is true.
 I think there is something soul-sucking about standing in front of people and just filling time.

-Instead, I think that getting together at a conference in person offers something to both speaker and participant that we can’t get any other way.
+Instead, I think that getting together at a conference in person offers something to both speakers and participants that we can’t get any other way.

-So, Speaker, take on this challenge because all of us who work with military families during this time of sequestration are learning to do more with even less.
+So, if you’re going to speak to military spouses, take on this challenge because all of us who work with military families are learning to do more with less.
 We’re a little worn around the edges.
 We need to get together for comfort and motivation and that divine creative spark.
 We are counting on you.
 The way everyone is counting on us.

 Keep Up with the Ins and Outs of Military Life